 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

 (Partially drawn from the Rust Code of Conduct.)

 If you send the course staff email, please include “COMPSCI 590K” in the subject line to make sure we answer them in a timely fashion.
-For course-content related questions (especially questions that other students might benefit from seeing the answers to), please use Piazza.
+For course-content related questions (especially questions that other students might benefit from seeing the answers to), please use Perusall.
 For other questions, email may be better, but please check the syllabus and course web site before emailing the course staff.

-Course staff typically respond to emails and Piazza questions within about one business day, but I (Marc) do not typically respond to communications after about 5pm or on weekends.
+Course staff typically respond to emails and forum questions within about one business day, but I (Marc) do not typically respond to communications after about 5pm or on weekends.
 Course staff tend to get a high volume of email when a deadline is approaching.
 If you contact us at least two full business days before an exam or deadline, you are guaranteed a reply before the exam or deadline.
 Otherwise we’ll do our best, but no guarantees.

 Time management and what to expect